-With all its defects, the 3M Combat Arms version 2 Earplugs (CAEv2) were never recalled, either voluntarily or by order of the Food & Drug Administration (FDA).
+With all their defects, the 3M Combat Arms version 2 earplugs (CAEv2) were not recalled voluntarily or by the Food and Drug Administration (FDA).
 Despite the problems with the earplugs’ ability to adequately protect military personnel, neither 3M nor the FDA issued an official recall.

 Why Companies Do and Do Not Recall Products